 Upon request, each Party shall provide the other Party any information that is necessary to administer this Agreement and to forecast «Customer Name»’s Total Retail Load, forecast BPA system load, comply with NERC reliability standards, prepare bills, resolve billing disputes, administer Transfer Service, forecast and monitor large loads and NLSLs, and otherwise implement this Agreement.
 For example, this obligation includes, but is not limited to: (1) load and resource data relating to large loads and NLSLs; (2) transmission and power scheduling information; (3) load and resource metering information (such as customer system one-line and metering diagrams, loss factors, historical hourly load and resource data, etc.); and, (4) Energy Storage Device data.

-In addition, «Customer Name» shall provide information BPA requests about Dedicated Resources for purposes of meeting: (1) BPA’s statutory obligations under section 7(b) of the Northwest Power Act and (2) regional resource adequacy programs and market participation.
+In addition, «Customer Name» shall provide information BPA requests about Dedicated Resources for purposes of meeting: (1) BPA’s statutory obligations under Section 7(b) of the Northwest Power Act and (2) regional resource adequacy programs and market participation.

 The Parties shall make best efforts to provide information requested under this section 17.1 within the reasonable time frames specified in the requests.
 If «Customer Name» fails to provide BPA with information «Customer Name» is required to provide pursuant to this Agreement and the absence of such information makes it impossible for BPA to perform a calculation, make a determination, or take an action required under this Agreement, then BPA may suspend its obligation to perform such calculation, make such determination, or take such action until «Customer Name» has provided such information to BPA.